 The MCC, cricket’s lawmakers, had originally cleared Ashwin and given the incident the green light – only to u-turn 24 hours later and deem the incident ‘against the spirit of the game’.

-Fraser Stewart, the MCC’s laws manager, said:
+Fraser Stewart, the MCC’s laws manager, said at the time:

 Having extensively reviewed the incident again and after further reflection we don’t think it was within the spirit of the game.
 We believe the pause was too long between the time Ashwin reached the crease and the moment it was reasonable to expect the ball would be delivered.
 When Buttler could have reasonably expected the ball to be delivered, he was in his ground.